 14. The Women of Troy (Women of Troy)

 This book also focuses on Briseis, similar to The Silence Of The Girls.
-If you’re familiar with the Play, many of them are in here.
+If you’re familiar with the Play, many are here.
 We have Hecuba, Andromache, and Cassandra.
 A few new characters are added to the story, which rounds it up.
 The story was a little slower-paced, so I didn’t enjoy it as much.
 It seemed not a lot happened, and where the endpoint was interesting.

 Author: Pat Barker